IntentSoftware/docs/articles/tutorials/create_your_own_module.md

 >[!TIP]
 >Templates represent file outputs that a Module must make.
 The Intent Module Builder supports two types of templates:
->1.	**File Templates** – any text file can be created using this template types.
+>1.	**File Templates** – any text file can be created using this template type.
->2.	**C# Templates** – since Intent supports intelligent weaving in C# files, this template type wires this up.
+>2.	**C# Templates** – since Intent Architect supports intelligent weaving in C# files, it will create a template that will set this up for you.
 It is recommended to use this type of template for all C# classes as the weaving systems allow user-managed code to co-exist with Intent-managed code within the same file.
+>3. **Template Decorator** - some templates offer extensibility points which can be hooked into, so that any new module can update a template that is already installed through a separate module.
+This is explained in more detail here.
+TODO

 Both the `Program.cs` and `Startup.cs` files are single files.
 To ensure that only a single file is created we need to set the `Creation Mode` template setting to `Single File (No Model)`.
 On the contrary, the `Controller` template must create a class for every Service that we create.
-We therefore set the `Creation Mode` to `File per Model` and the `Modeler` setting to `Services`.
+We therefore set the `Creation Mode` to `File per Model`, the `Modeler` setting to `Services` and the `Model Type` to `IServiceModel` (only for the Controller).

 How to do this is illustrated below: